 Equality Now is an organization that works to protect women and girls by fiercely defending their rights around the globe through advocacy, legal challenges to biased laws, awareness, and action campaigns, and tirelessly pursuing justice and equal rights for women under international and domestic laws.
 The charter and goals of this wide-reaching organization shouldn’t be taken lightly.
 By combating the horrors and injustices of female genital mutilation (FGM), child marriage and underreported rape cultures, Equality Now is seeking to make the world a better place for women and girls today—and for the generations to come.

 The NGO was foundered in 1992 by Jessica Neuwirth, a lawyer with extensive international experience (Amnesty International, ERA Coalition, United Nations), Navi Pillay, a South African lawyer of Tamil ancestry who was appointed a UN High Commissioner for Human Rights, and Feryal Gharahi, an American Muslim lawyer with experience in the Balkan conflict zones.
+The three founders made a committed effort to raise awareness about issues that were considered taboo but affected millions of women and girls every year.

 Equality Now helps women at risk of abuse, or currently suffering harm, by shining a spotlight on what some deem “acceptable” violence perpetrated against women in different societies.
 Too often brutal acts are dismissed as merely cultural in nature, or a situation best left for families, rather than letting the world pry them open to public debate or legislation.
 Marrying off young female children, violence against wives, FGM, and honor killings are some examples.